Lindeneg/funkallero/docs/docs/intro.md

 It's all just a bit of fun.. and I had loads of that!

 Since the framework is still in its infancy, features are missing, performance is not optimized and tests are lacking.
+The features being worked on at the moment are caching, views, versioning and benchmarks.

-Needless to say, this will be developed over time but for anything serious, please use [Express](https://expressjs.com) directly or another wrapper such as [NestJS](https://nestjs.com/).
+Needless to say, for anything serious, please use [Express](https://expressjs.com) directly or [NestJS](https://nestjs.com/).

 ## Packages